jasonshyang/hayate/README.md

 - **`PaperCollector`**: Collects events from the paper exchange for bot consumption
 - **`PaperExecutor`**: Executes bot actions within the simulated environment

-The paper exchange acts as a proxy, taking real market data from any source collector that implements `Collector<BotEvent>` and simulating trade execution against that live data.
+The paper exchange acts as a proxy, taking real market data from any source collector that implements `Collector<InternalEvent>` and simulating trade execution against that live data.
 This allows you to:

 - **Test strategies** with real market conditions without risking capital
 - **Validate bot logic** before deploying to live trading